 Meaning “そっくり” (“very alike/exactly look like ~”)

-Meaning お洒落 (おしゃれ) (“fashionable”); this word is less outdated than the others, and is still used among some young people at times.
+Meaning お洒落 (おしゃれ) (“fashionable”); this word is less outdated than the others, and is still used among some young people sometimes.

 Expressions With a Pun

 This section introduces old-fashioned expressions that make a pun in themselves.
-These are very effective expressions to use when you want to deliberately sound very lame or old-fashioned.
+These are very practical expressions to use when you want to deliberately sound very lame or old-fashioned.

 ワケワカメ is a joking way of saying 訳がわからない meaning “I don’t understand at all”. ワカメ (wakame) is a type of edible seaweed popular in Japan, and it is used as a substitute for “わからない” in this phrase.

 アイムソーリーヒゲソーリー is an old-fashioned famous pun in Japanese.
 The first part “アイムソーリー” means “I’m sorry” and the second part “ヒゲソーリー” means “ひげ剃り”, i.e. “a razor”.
-Some people also add the name of Prime Minister (総理, そうり) afterwards to make another pun with ソーリー, as in “アイムソーリー ヒゲソーリー安倍ソーリー”.
+Some people also add the name of the Prime Minister (総理, そうり) afterwards to make another pun with ソーリー, e.g. “アイムソーリー ヒゲソーリー安倍ソーリー”.

 許してちょんまげ is a very non-serious way of saying “許してちょうだい” meaning “Please forgive me”. ちょんまげ means a top-knot hairstyle of samurai, and it is used as a substitute for “ちょうだい” meaning “please” in this phrase.